pricee/cs1200-beginners-git-workshop/README.md

 ![Url to clone](https://help.github.com/assets/images/help/repository/https-url-clone.png)

+In your terminal, navigate to the folder/directory you want to put your project in.

+To navigate into a folder, type `cd [folder name]`

+To go back a folder, type `cd ..`

+To see where you are in your file system, type:

+Linux/Mac: `pwd`

+Windows: `cd`

+To see what files/folders you have in your current directory, type:

+Linux/Mac: `ls`

+Windows: `dir`

+For more information on using the terminal, go [here](https://enexdi.sciencesconf.org/data/pages/windows_vs_mac_commands_1.pdf)

 **Type** the following command into your terminal, **pasting** the git clone url you just copied:

 ```git clone [COPIED GIT CLONE URL]```